 The game options should be set, but the default ones could be used.

-A local, pbem, or network game can be started, OR you can join the online lobby instead.
+A Local, PBEM / PBF, or Network game can be started, OR you can join the Online Lobby instead.
 (Even if loading a savegame, you must still select ‘start local game’ or ‘start pbem game’ or ‘host networked game’)

 Each player can be set to be a human or an AI.